What is the difference between Essential and Fragrance Oils?

 Frequently asked questions (FAQ) about Essential and Fragrance Oils

-Here’s a list of the most commonly asked questions about fragrance and essential oils.
+Here’s a list of the most commonly asked question about fragrance and essential oils.

 1. Can you mix essential oils and fragrance oils together?